|

 care.
 It didn't.

-Locals, to improve service coordination and facilitate a more streamlined
+Networks (PHNs) a brief to integrate primary health care and facilitate a more streamlined

 patient journey through the health system.
 This was the role Divisions had